 AIDA is a major contributor to the leadership agenda in Indigenous health; influencing and informing policy and making meaningful change.
-We work within the medical, health and medical education systems to increase the number of Indigenous medical professionals and to improve the health equity of Aboriginal and Torres Strait Islander Peoples through the provision of AIDA’s unique medical and cultural advice, stakeholder engagement and advocacy.
+We work within health and the medical education system to increase the number of Indigenous medical professionals.
+Through the provision of AIDA’s unique medical and cultural advice, stakeholder engagement, and advocacy, we improve the health equity of Aboriginal and Torres Strait Islander Peoples.

-The AIDA Conference 2018 is taking place in Perth, WA from Wednesday, 26 to Saturday, 29 September at Crown Perth.
-Following a very successful conference in the Hunter Valley this year, celebrating AIDA’s 20 year anniversary, we are feeling inspired to bring you another engaging conference program filled with high profile keynote speakers, presenters and workshop facilitators from within our sector.
-Preparations have already begun and we look forward to sharing more with you in the coming months.
+AIDA’s annual conference will take place in Perth, WA from Wednesday, 26 to Friday, 28 September at Crown Perth.
+Following a very successful conference in the Hunter Valley last year, we are feeling inspired to bring you another engaging conference program filled with high profile keynote speakers, presenters and workshop facilitators from within our sector.

 Dr Kali Hayward